CARCHEX vs. Endurance

 CARCHEX vs. Endurance benefits

-CARCHEX and Endurance both offer 24/7 roadside assistance, towing and rental car assistance with their plans, but there are some noteworthy differences when you take a closer look.
+CARCHEX and Endurance both offer 24/7 roadside assistance, towing and rental car assistance with their plans.
+There are also some noteworthy differences between the benefits packages both providers include with their plans.

-- Up to $125 per day in trip interruption coverage to pay for meals and lodging if your car breaks down 100+ miles from home
+- Up to $125 per day in trip interruption coverage to pay for meals and lodging if your car breaks down 100-plus miles from home

 - Up to $500 in key fob replacements